 The fields will also be included on pop-up forms that use the Modal design format, and either None or Top image alignment.

 GDPR fields are not compatible with form integrations or Mailchimp Subscribe.

 To use GDPR fields on your signup forms, enable them for each list that collects or contains personal data from EU citizens, then edit them to reflect your marketing practices.

 Enable GDPR Fields

 After you enable GDPR fields for a list, they will be available to view and edit in the form builder.
-These fields will be included on most signup forms associated with that list, including pop-up forms, the hosted signup form, and signup landing pages.
+These fields will be included on most signup forms associated with that list, including pop-up forms, the hosted signup form, embedded forms and signup landing pages.

 - Navigate to the Lists page.

 - Click the drop-down menu next to the list you want to work with.

 - Check the box next to Enable GDPR fields.